nt-williams/p8105_final_report/p8105_final_report.md

 summary(subsets)
 ```

-As suggested by the function above (result not shown), the first model evaluated used OPO, percent of adults over 25 with a high school diploma, percent of adults over 25 with four years of college, percent of the county that is male, the percent of the county that is asian, and the percent of the county enrolled in Medicare.
+As suggested by the function above (result not shown), the first model evaluated used OPO, percent of adults over 25 with a high school diploma, percent of adults over 25 with four years of college, percent of the county that is male, the percent of the county that is Asian, and the percent of the county enrolled in Medicare.

 ``` r
 county_one <- regression_df %>%